jprzimba/decayservers/README.md

 # OTServ
-OTServ is a free MMORPG emulation, that creates a own gameworld server, based on the CIPSoft's Tibia.
+OTServ is a free MMORPG emulation, that creates a own gameworld server, based on the CIPSoft's Tibia of old client protocols.

 # How does it work?
 This OTServ charges are based on The Forgotten Server and OpenTibia SVN.